ED595W Online WHAT WORKS IN SPECIAL AND INCLUSIVE EDUCATION CLASSROOMS K-12

 Review PowerPoint (Attachment)

-ASSIGNMENT #2 Issue/topic of interest: Research topic of interest; Write a 2 page paper summarizing your research on your topic/issue of interest.
+ASSIGNMENT #2 Issue/topic of interest: Research topic of interest; This could also be research on different programs available for special needs students like the Arrowsmith Program.
+Write a 2 page paper summarizing your research on your topic/issue of interest.
 Include at least 3 references.

 ASSIGNMENT #3 Disability Review - Choose a disability that may not be so common: